geomatupen/SolarOly/README.md

 # SolarOly

-SolarOly is an open-source solar PV inspection platform for preparing imagery, training and running segmentation or anomaly-detection models, reviewing GeoJSON results on a map, and producing isolated post-processing outputs.
+SolarOly is an open-source, end-to-end platform for AI-assisted inspection of solar PV assets.
+It lets users organize inspection projects; prepare and validate annotated RGB or thermal datasets; train and test Detectron2 or YOLO models for object detection and instance segmentation; run inference on individual geotagged images or imported orthophotos; and review images and GeoJSON predictions together on an interactive map.
+Optional tools can correct lens distortion, refine the position and orientation of overlapping images, and create approximate tiled mosaics.
+The post-processing workflow can merge tile-split panel segments, edit and regularize geometries, identify rows and panels, remove duplicate anomalies from overlapping images, associate anomalies with panels and rows, and export the finalized geospatial results.

-The FastAPI backend and browser frontend support DJI radiometric thermal imagery, orthophotos, Detectron2, Ultralytics YOLO, LightGlue image alignment, approximate mosaics, and panel/anomaly post-processing.
+SolarOly supports individual RGB and DJI radiometric thermal images, existing orthophotos, Detectron2, Ultralytics YOLO, LightGlue image alignment, and approximate tiled mosaics.
+It does not generate photogrammetric orthophotos;
+orthophotos must be created externally and then imported.

 ## Features